 A sales tax permit allows you to collect, report, and pay sales taxes on your products or services.
 Reporting, for example, is only possible thanks to your permit’s sales tax ID number.

-As for the twelve states with origin-based sales taxes, the item is taxed based on the location of the seller.
+As for the twelve states with origin-based sales taxes, the item is taxed based on the seller’s location.
 California is categorized as an origin-based state, but only in terms of state, county, and city taxes.
 District taxes, on the other hand, are based on the location of the buyer.

-If you only sell products in your state, but in multiple cities or counties within that state, you must collect the correct amount from each locality.
+If you only sell products in your state, but you must collect the correct amount from each locality in multiple cities or counties within that state.

 Calculating sales tax is infinitely more manageable thanks to the numerous point-of-sale tools available today.
-With some of these tools, all you have to do is enter the locations of your customers to calculate the correct state and local sales taxes.
+With some of these tools, all you have to do is enter your customers’ locations to calculate the correct state and local sales taxes.

 Regardless of how you do your calculations, sales tax must be displayed separately from the item’s original purchase price.
 Odds are, this will automatically be taken care of by whatever software you are using.